Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Background Suppression Strategy and Signal Purity Enhancement

 \section{Background Suppression Strategy and Signal Purity Enhancement}

 The Drell-Yan ($Z/\gamma^{*}$) background in the invariant mass range $60 < m_{\ell\ell} < 120~\mathrm{GeV}$ poses a significant challenge to the $H \rightarrow Z\gamma$ analysis due to its kinematic properties closely resembling those of the signal.
 In this region, the Drell-Yan process constitutes the primary limitation to the analysis sensitivity due to its substantial overlap with the signal in both mass and kinematic observables.
-In the following sections, we propose a background rejection strategy that is evaluated through a structured analysis approach in which different stages of event selection are treated consistently and studied independently.
+In the following sections, we propose a background-rejection strategy and evaluate it through a structured analysis approach in which the different stages of event selection are treated consistently and studied independently.
 The analysis is organised into two complementary configurations, referred to hereafter as the \emph{baseline} and the \emph{background-rejected} selection analyses.

 The \emph{baseline} configuration, corresponding to the selections described in Section~\ref{sec:event_selection}, defines the reference signal and background samples serving as the starting point for all subsequent studies.
 Building upon this baseline, a second \emph{background-rejected} analysis configuration is constructed by applying an additional background rejection criterion on top of the baseline selection, based on the observation that signal and background events exhibit distinctly different population patterns in the $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ plane, as illustrated in Figure~\ref{fig:2d_plot}.
 The two configurations differ only in the presence of the momentum-dependent angular rejection criteria applied to background-dominated regions.
 The distributions in the $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ plane, the construction of background rejection contours, the resulting signal retention, background rejection efficiency, and the improvement in signal purity using the reconstructed $m_{\ell\ell\gamma}$ distribution are discussed in the following.